Difference Between Android TV and Google TV

 Android TV was first released in June 2014.
 It was soon accepted as smart TV middleware by companies like as Sharp and Sony, and its debut caused a flood of smart TV boxes on the market packed with the operating system.

 Google’s Android TV is a fork of the Android smartphone operating system.
-It gives access to the Play Store for applications and games, as well as useful features like Google Cast compatibility and voice control with Google Assistant.
+It gives access to the Play Store for applications and games and useful features like Google Cast compatibility and voice control with Google Assistant.

 They’re also popular among gamers, who enjoy their ability to stream in 4K quality from platforms such as Twitch and YouTube Gaming.